IcyFish332/CS61B/proj2/gitlet-design.md

 ## Classes and Data Structures

+#### Main

+This is the entry point to our program.
+It takes in arguments from the command line and based on the command (the first element of the args array) calls the corresponding command in Repository which will actually execute the logic of the command.
+It also validates the arguments based on the command to ensure that enough arguments were passed in.
+Besides, it will determine if this CWD has been initialed.

+#### Fields
+This class has no fields and hence no associated state: it simply validates arguments and defers the execution to the Repository class.

 ### Repository

 This is where the main logic of our program will live.
 This file will handle all the actual gitlet commands